newshour/newshour-wordpress-skeleton/README.md

 Different Context classes can be passed depending on the needs of the Controller/route.
 Single "post" pages can be passed a `PostContext` or single "page" pages can be passed a `PageContext`.
 The default `Context` interface can be type-hinted in the controller's constructor to let the theme automatically choose a context class depending on the Wordpress template "type" (e.g. single, page, archive, home...).
 A Request object can also be retrieved from a Context class by using the `getRequest()` method.

 Custom Context classes can also be registered with the service container and type-hinted in a Controller.
 For example, if you have a Controller/route which loads RSS feeds, you may wish to create a specific RSS Context class.
 See the `FilterManager` class for an example of how a custom `Context` is registered with the service container.

+#### Routing

+Routing can be achieved through two different methods.
+The first is the standard Wordpress method of routing (e.g. [WP_Rewrite](https://developer.wordpress.org/reference/classes/wp_rewrite/)) and the second is via [Timber's Router](https://timber.github.io/docs/guides/routing/) class which is based off the AltoRouter library.

+Using WP_Rewrite is often confusing and error prone, so it is simpler to use Timber's routing capabilities.
+Custom routes can be placed in `routes.php` of the theme's directory.

 #### Controller Annotations